How to Upgrade / Replace App with Win32 App Supersedence relationship | Intune

 Endpoint Manager - Wind32 App - Create supersedence relationship

-Follow Microsoft documentation if you need further clarification in supersedence behavior of an application.
+Follow Microsoft documentation if you need further clarification on the supersedence behavior of an application.

 Click on Next